-A Select Committee of both Houses of Parliament appointed to consider the technical qualities of all Statutory Instruments (SIs) made using powers granted by Acts of Parliament (except SIs made by the devolved administrations, unless these are required to be laid before Parliament).
 The Committee assesses the technical qualities of each SI and draws to the special attention of each House any that give rise to specified technical concerns, such as defective drafting or doubt as to whether the SI is within the scope of the relevant powers (‘intra vires’).
 The JCSI does not assess the substantive merits of an SI or the underlying policy.
 Any SI which is subject to scrutiny only in the House of Commons (generally because it relates to taxation) is considered only by the MPs on the JCSI.
-These MPs sit as the House of Commons Select Committee on Statutory Instruments for this purpose.
+These MPs sit as the House of Commons Select Committee on Statutory Instruments (SCSI) for this purpose.

 A type of parliamentary procedure, and also the type of Statutory Instrument (SI) to which the procedure applies.
-Under the ‘made affirmative’ procedure, an SI is laid before Parliament after it is made into law by the Minister, but Parliament must then actively approve the SI within a statutory period (usually 28 or 40 days) for it to remain law.
+Under the ‘made affirmative’ procedure, an SI is laid before Parliament after it is made into law by the Minister, but it must then be actively approved by the House of Commons and in most cases also the House of Lords within a statutory period (usually 28 or 40 days) for it to remain law.
 ‘Made affirmative’ SIs are usually reserved for ‘urgent’ circumstances and are normally relatively rare.

 A proposed decision or expression of opinion that is tabled for consideration in Parliament.

-A motion in the House of Lords about an SI which, while it may be critical of the SI, does not seek to reject it.
+A motion about a Statutory Instrument (SI) in the House of Lords which, while it may be critical of the SI, does not seek to reject it.
 Examples include ‘take note’ and ‘regret’ motions.

 The group of government lawyers responsible for drafting all government Bills, advising departments on the rules and procedures of Parliament, reviewing Statutory Instruments which amend Acts of Parliament, and assisting government on a range of legal and constitutional issues.
 The team is headed by the First Parliamentary Counsel, who is also Permanent Secretary of the Government in Parliament Group in the Cabinet Office.